 #3: The Copywriter’s Handbook by Robert W. Bly

 Bob is an experienced freelance copywriter who has over 40 years of vast experience in the fields of direct marketing and B2B marketing.
 He has authored more than one hundred books including publications on sex, science, advertising, and so on.
-Despite having an experience spanning 4 decades, Bob does not have an old-timer mindset.
+Despite having experience spanning 4 decades, Bob does not have an old-timer mindset.
 He is a progressive marketer who is extremely sincere in all his interactions.

-The Copywriter’s Handbook is an out and out copywriting book.
+The Copywriter’s Handbook is an out-and-out copywriting book.
 A must-have for beginners, it can prove to be the best friend of even the most seasoned copywriters.
 It has many simple yet powerful lessons to teach.
 The biggest lesson that I found present visibly or invisibly throughout the book was that a copywriter was primarily a salesperson.
 You may ask me what’s so great about it, it’s so obvious!
 And that is precisely what I found great about it!
-This most obvious learning is ignored by most of the copywriters.
+This most obvious learning is ignored by most copywriters.
 They start considering themselves to be creative artists rather than the salespersons who are selling products to make money or generate sales and not to get an appreciation of their writing skills.

 Bob explains by giving several examples that copywriting is the means to attain the three most important objectives of marketing.
 One is to get attention, two is to communicate with your audience, and three is to persuade them to buy your product.
 Bob talks a great deal about the most powerful words in copywriting, “free” being the strongest among them.
 He shares the 4Us of copywriting i.e., Urgent, Unique, Ultra-specific, and Useful.